wics-uw/website/content/W2015/W15-blog-hollyxu.md

 Silicon Valley encouraged her to go outside and try activities like surfing.

-"In Silicon Valley, Waterloo interns tend to just hang out with other Waterloo interns," she observes, "Travel to new places like Seattle or Austin!
+"In Silicon Valley, Waterloo interns tend to just hang out with other Waterloo interns," she observes.
+"Travel to new places like Seattle or Austin!
 Meet new people who can offer new perspectives."

 "Living it out" is what Holly describes her attitude towards having new experiences.
-This attitude has made her more self-reliant &mdash; making her more comfortable with offering support to others.
+This attitude has made her more self-reliant&mdash;making her more comfortable with offering support to others.
 Based on her experiences mentoring high school students in robotics club, she believes that mentorships should be treated as friendships.